dunglas/frankenphp/docs/extensions.md

 	}

 	// return an ordered array
-	// if 'Order' is not empty, only the key-value paris in 'Order' will be respected return frankenphp.PHPAssociativeArray(AssociativeArray{
+	// if 'Order' is not empty, only the key-value pairs in 'Order' will be respected return frankenphp.PHPAssociativeArray(AssociativeArray{
 		Map: map[string]any{
 			"key1": "value1",